Association for Financial Markets in Europe

 15 Jul 2025

-Their ask — AFME requests lower haircuts for securitisations in banks' liquid asset buffers.
+Message — AFME requests lower haircuts for securitisations in banks' liquid asset buffers.
 They propose 15% for standard STS securitisations and 10% for resilient STS transactions.
 They also seek removal of the requirement that securitisations must be STS-labelled to qualify.1234

-How it helps them — This would allow their members to hold more securitisations as liquid assets with lower capital charges.56
+Why — This would allow their members to hold more securitisations as liquid assets with lower capital charges.56

-Who loses — Not clearly specified who would be harmed by these proposed changes to technical liquidity requirements.
+Impact — Not clearly specified who would be harmed by these proposed changes to technical liquidity requirements.

 Financial industry urges inclusion of carbon removals in EU ETS